 One thing is tho that if it doesn’t become a cash pit you can hold on to it long enough and it will always in value.
 They aren’t making older cars anymore so the supply is limited.
 Find a rare one and it could turn out to be a gold mine in the right era.
 I loved this car.
 But unfortunately, it couldn’t make our list of best used 4×4 trucks Under 10000.

 Asking Price: $7,800

 This guy didn’t make the list above because it has a 4 cylinder.
 So It goes here.
 If you like you like it.
 It is a good deal but it may be a little underpowered for some people.

 On the street or the dirt, these EVOs are AWESOME.
 You can average 100 MPH from your garage to the top of a hill and back while sipping your half-caf/decaf/decaf caramel cinnamon frappuccino latte macchiato with soy milk.

-I hope you enjoyed the list of my top 10 best off-road vehicles under 10k.
+I hope you enjoyed the list of my top 10 best used 4×4 trucks under 10000.
 It can change quite a bit but overall you are going to see a lot of these came trucks and cars make these lists.
 Jeeps, Toyotas, Subarus, and Evos are home here and for good reason.
 They have long histories of off-roading dominance.